algoyounes/laravel-idempotency/.github/pull_request_template.md

 ## Description 📝
 Provide a concise summary of the changes and the purpose of this PR.
-If applicable, link to the related issue or ticket.
+If applicable, link to the related issue.

 *